 and the Nook / Section Line Trail

 literally follows the track of a buried cable laid in the 1960s, and paralleled by a second line in the 1980s, to provide power to communications towers on West Tiger.
 A bundle of these cables were torn up by a windfall in 2002, near 2000' elevation just after the crossing the old WT3 trail.
 The Cable Line Trail is marked as the red dashed line on the accompanying map.
 It was mostly overgrown by the early 1990s, but as more and more Seattle-area climbers started using Tiger in the evenings during the week for training, the Cable Line became more of an informal, unofficial trail.
-A bootleg trail was bushwhacked from the end of the pavement on the frontage road up to the high-tension powerline easement across what was private property.
-This trail aligned with the bottom of the Cable Line.
-More recently, with the purchase of the private property by the state, an old road just 50 yards east of the end of the pavement provides a safer, more environmentally friendly start to the Cable Line Trail from the pavement.
+An old road just 50 yards east of the gates accesses the start to the Cable Line Trail at the high tension power line crossing.
 Look for the big boulders blocking the old roadway.
 From the power line easement, the trail goes essentially straight up to the West Tiger 3 summit, climbing the 2000 vertical feet 1.5 miles.
 Its a great workout!
 A number of years ago the DNR considered closing the Cable Line Trail to hiking due to casual hikers finding their way onto it by mistake, as it used to coincide with and cross the WT3 Trail at several points on its way to the summit.
 Climbers eager to retain the trail/non-trail as a workout resource convinced the DNR that signage warning the unwary were sufficient to keep the way open for those using Tiger for conditioning, and the new WT3 minimizes the opportunity to get onto the Cable Line accidentally.
-This had the added advantage of keeping the huffing and puffing athletic types seperated to some extent from the casual hikers.
+More recently the signs were toted to the near the summit of WT3.

 The other frequently used conditioning hike to the WT3 summit is the Nook/Section Line Trail